 - The full name and last four digits on the credit card(s) used to pay for each site

-Note: If you receive a domain verification request email, follow the steps in that email to verify the domain.
+After contacting us, you might receive a domain verification request email.
+Follow the steps in that email to verify the domain.

 Once you're ready to exclusively use your Squarespace 7.0 site, you can cancel your Squarespace 5 site to avoid paying for two sites simultaneously.